malekoa/JavaMatrix/README.md

 ```

 #### .randomize()
-Sets all entries in the `Matrix` instance to a random integer between 0 and `randRange`
+Sets all entries in the `Matrix` instance to a random integer between 0 and the `int` that it takes.
 ```java
 // construct a 3x3 matrix
 Matrix m = new Matrix(3, 3);